nadaissa/IssaNada_7_25062022/README.md

 - Front-end:
 axios, js-cookie, moment, node-sass, prop-types, react, react-dom, react-lazy-load-image-component, react-router, react-router-dom, react-scripts

-### Install and setup your database - this project was conceived with MySQL (see the official MySQL documentation for installation and you can use MySQL Workbench to an easier management of your DB)
+### Install and setup your database - this project was conceived with MySQL (see the official MySQL documentation for installation and you can use MySQL Workbench for an easier management of your DB)
-- The database contains 3 principle tables:
+- The database schema contains 3 principle tables:
 :pushpin: users: id, email, password, firstName, lastName, bio, picture, admin, createdAt, updatedAt

 :pushpin: posts: id, userId, postContent, postMedia, createdAt, updatedAt

 :pushpin: likes: id, postId, userId, createdAt, updatesAt

 - the ORM used to manage the API connection with the DB is Sequelize [ see below to transfer the models of the DB]